JByrd-SNHU/JByrd-SNHU.github.io/README.md

 control over individual LEDs, my aim is to delve into advanced features and optimizations within the software realm.
 This shift marks the latest chapter in the ongoing development of a project that seamlessly marries my technical skills in both hardware and software domains.

-### Links Back to Enhancements One - Three Artifact Descriptions
+### Links Back to Enhancement Artifact Descriptions
 [Back to Enhancement One Artifact Description](#enhancement-one-artifact-choice)
 [Back to Enhancement Two Artifact Description](#enhancement-two-artifact-choice)
 [Back to Enhancement Three Artifact Description](#enhancement-three-artifact-choice)